Currency:USD $

 1. Redesigned Eclipse System

-• The automatic triggering of Eclipse through Starfire and Wrath is now gone.
-Eclipse is an active ability, allowing players to choose which Eclipse to enter by casting Starfire or Wrath before activation.
-This shift grants players more control over their engagement strategy.
+• The automatic triggering of Eclipse through Starfire and Wrath is gone.
+Eclipse is now an active ability: players choose which Eclipse to enter by casting Starfire or Wrath before activation, granting more control over burst engagement in arena.

 2. Updated Talents

-• Supporting talents have been added to complement the new Eclipse system:
+• Supporting talents complement the new Eclipse system:

 • Improved Eclipse: Provides an extra charge.